Peshwari Naan Recipe

 On An Inverted Tawa Over The Stovetop

-Note – If the naan gets stuck to the tawa, then use a flat metal spatula to remove it.
+If the naan sticks to the tawa, use a flat metal spatula to remove it.

 In A Pan Over The Stovetop

-Transfer the rolled naan with the topping side up on to the hot skillet.
+- Transfer the rolled naan with the topping side up onto the hot skillet.
 Let it cook for about 1-2 minutes.
-You will see that it begin to inflate and develop a slight char on the undersurface.
+You will see it begin to inflate and develop a slight char on the underside.

 In An Oven

-Transfer the rolled naan on a baking sheet with the topping side up.
-Keep the baking tray in the middle rack of the oven and bake for about 2-4 minutes until the naan puffs up and turns golden brown in color.
+- Transfer the rolled naan to a baking sheet with the topping side up.
+Keep the baking tray on the middle rack of the oven and bake for about 2-4 minutes, until the naan puffs up and turns golden brown.
 Remove the naan from the tray using a flat metal spatula.
 Brush generously with ghee or butter and serve hot.

 Pro Tips By Neha

-To make soft and fluffy naan, make sure that the dough is very soft and not tight.
+To make soft, fluffy naan, make sure the dough is very soft and not tight.

-Before transferring the rolled naan on the tawa, make sure that it is very hot otherwise the naan will not stick to it and will fall off when you invert the tawa.
+Before transferring the rolled naan to the tawa, make sure that it is very hot; otherwise, the naan will not stick to it and will fall off when you invert the tawa.

-Also do not use a nonstick tawa to make this recipe as the naan might slip off from the smooth tawa when you invert it.
+Also, do not use a nonstick tawa to make this recipe, as the naan might slip off the smooth tawa when you invert it.

 Wipe the rolling pin and the rolling surface with a cloth before rolling each naan to remove any water that is left on the surface when you rolled the previous naan.

-Avoid using excess dry flour while rolling, as it might stick to the naan and burn when you cook it.
+Avoid using too much dry flour when rolling, as it can stick to the naan and burn when you cook it.

 Storage Suggestions

-Whenever I make this sweet naan recipe, I try to do some preparations in advance to make my work easier.
+Whenever I make this sweet naan recipe, I try to prepare it in advance to make my work easier.
 I knead the dough and make the filling and topping 2-3 days in advance.
 I store all these in airtight containers in the refrigerator.

-When I am ready to make the peshwari naan, I just take out everything from the refrigerator 2-3 hours in advance and keep it on the counter so that it comes to room temperature.
+When I am ready to make the peshwari naan, I just take everything out of the refrigerator 2-3 hours in advance and keep it on the counter so that it comes to room temperature.
 Then all I have to do is just roll the naan and bake them.

 Indian Breads